MarekBykowski/yocto-ci-manifest/README.md

 ## Set up access to private repos

-First, all/almost all of the repos I keep our Yocto are `private`, aka nobody without explicitly graneded access cannot access, even see it.
-To be able to access it auto from within your account, namely without giving the user/password each time, you have to cache your credentials.
-One method I explored successfully is to generate a personal access token (classic) and cache it via github CLI (`gh`).
-Go with
+First, all/almost all of the repos I keep our Yocto are `private`, aka nobody without explicitly graneded access can access, neither see it.
+To be able to access it auto from within your account, namely without giving user/password each time when logging you have to cache your credentials.
+One method I explored successfully is to generate a personal access token (classic) and cache it via `github CLI gh`

 - go to https://github.com/settings/tokens and click on `generate a personal access token (classic)`, figure below